Alternative Solutions Associates Inc.

-Kevin is working with the Urban Institute and the National Institute of Corrections on the Transition from Jail to Community Project to develop best practice models relating to jail reentry and community corrections with selected jurisdictions from around the country.
+Kevin has worked with the Urban Institute and the National Institute of Corrections on the Transition from Jail to Community Project to develop best practice models relating to jail reentry and community corrections with selected jurisdictions from around the country.
 Kevin is co-author of the Transition from Jail to Community (TJC) Initiative’s online learning resource: an online training tool for communities to design and develop local reentry systems.
 There are several other articles that are included in the publication page of the web site.

-He also serves as a site liaison and technical resource provider to the fourteen pilot sites in phase 1 and 2 since 2007.
+He also serves as a site liaison and technical resource provider to the fourteen pilot sites in phases 1, 2 and 3 since 2007.
 He is presently a consultant working for many counties around the country on reentry planning and program implementation.
 He has provided on -site technical assistance and training to over 300 jurisdictions in 48 states.
 He has published numerous articles on community corrections, jail treatment, and reentry programs.
 Mr. Warwick has a master’s degree in social work from University of Connecticut and is an adjunct professor at Western New England College, the University of Massachusetts and Community College of Vermont.
 He received the Jim Justice Professional Excellence Award in May 1994, presented by the Corrections Association of Massachusetts.
 Mr. Warwick is the president of Alternative Solutions Associates, Inc., providing various consulting services including training, development, evaluation of local criminal justice systems, and program design and development.